extraes/BW-Chaos/README.md

 If you somehow find a way to break the Twitch bot or Discord bot, or hack them in some way, please tell me so I can ~~troll people before I~~ fix it.

-### Known issues/FAQ
+## Known issues/FAQ
-#### I don't know if these questions will be frequently asked, but I've got them here just in case
+#### I don't know if these questions will ever be asked, but I've got them here just in case you want to Ctrl+F through them.

 - Errors appearing in the console on a scene transition (changing level)